GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Experimental evaluations

 \subsubsection{Image-based metrics}

-Image-based metrics, proposed by WG 7 \cite{MPEG-MESH-metric}, are based on the images projected from 16 viewpoints resulting from the Fibonacci sphere lattice \cite{fibonacci}.
+Image-based metrics, proposed by WG 7 \cite{MPEG-MESH-metric}, are based on images projected from 16 viewpoints resulting from the Fibonacci sphere lattice \cite{fibonacci}.
 Three metrics are tested based on the 16 images obtained: $\rm geo_{psnr}$, $\rm rgb_{psnr}$, and $\rm yuv_{psnr}$. $\rm geo_{psnr}$ calculates the depth information differences between the reference and distorted meshes.
-The depth information is captured as an image, which pixel values are normalized to 255, to get PSNR values comparable to the ones obtained using the next two metrics. $\rm rgb_{psnr}$ and $\rm yuv_{psnr}$ calculate the differences of $\rm (R, G, B)$ and $\rm (Y, U, V)$ color channels between reference and distorted images.
-Color information is captured as an image.
-In this paper, the resolution of projected images is set as $1920\times1920$.
+The depth information is captured as an image, which pixel values are normalized to 255, to get PSNR values comparable to the ones obtained using the next two metrics. $\rm rgb_{psnr}$ and $\rm yuv_{psnr}$ calculate the differences of $\rm (R, G, B)$ and $\rm (Y, U, V)$ color channels between the reference and distorted images. {Besides, these metrics only consider effective projected pixels, which means the background content is ignored.} In this paper, the resolution of the projected images is set as $1920\times1920$.
 A more detailed description of the metrics can be found in ~\cite{MPEG-MESH-metric}.